1coderookie/Kobra2MaxInsights/docs/index.md

     - *Thanks a lot to the **kind people who supported my work with a donation** to [my ko-fi account](https://ko-fi.com/U6U5NPB51)!*
     - *Thanks to the **stargazers** at GitHub for starring this repository!*
-    - *Special thanks to **[Opening-Winter-8250](https://www.reddit.com/user/Opening-Winter-8250/)** for providing me the necessary Kobra 2 Plus specific pictures and specs for being able to create this infosite!*
+    - *Special thanks to **[DexDeadly](https://klipper.discourse.group/u/dexdeadly)** for providing me the necessary Kobra 2 Max specific pictures and specs for being able to create this infosite!*
     - Thanks to **[debeliq1](https://www.reddit.com/user/debeliq1)** for allowing me to use his picture of the wear&tear of the linear rail rod!
     - Thanks to **[Due-Telephone-6817](https://www.reddit.com/user/Due-Telephone-6817)** for taking those pictures of the spider coupler and the diaphragm coupler!
     - Thanks to **[felixna](https://forum.drucktipps3d.de/user/6880-felixna/)** for allowing me to use his circuit drawing of how to add a step-down converter for PWM controlled fans!